Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 - Take your blood thinner exactly as prescribed by your healthcare provider.
 Do not skip does or take less than prescribed.
 Tell your provider right away if you forget to take your blood thinner, or if you take too much.

 - A vena cava filter may be placed inside your vena cava to prevent another PE.
 The vena cava is a large vein that brings blood from your lower body up to your heart.
-The filter traps blood clots and prevents them from going into your lungs.
+The filter may help trap an embolus and prevent it from going into your lungs.

 - Surgery called a thrombectomy may be done to remove the PE.
 A procedure called thrombolysis may instead be done to inject a clot buster that helps break the clot apart.